|The Frankfurt-Tipp rating:|

 |Production country:||Deutschland 2018|

-It will be a relaxed dinner to which Elisabeth (Caroline Peters) and her husband Stephan (Christoph Maria Herbst) have invited Elisabeth's brother Thomas (Florian David Fitz), whose fiancée Anna (Janina Uhse) and René (Justus von Dohnányi), a childhood friend of the family.
-There is also a reason to celebrate, as Thomas and Anna are expecting their first baby.
-But when Thomas reveals what first name they want to give the child, a heated discussion breaks out.
-This soon takes on unexpected proportions as long hidden secrets and suppressed emotions are uncovered in the midst of passionate debates…
+It is supposed to be a relaxed dinner to which Elisabeth (Caroline Peters), and her husband Stephan (Christoph Maria Herbst) have invited Elisabeth's brother Thomas (Florian David Fitz), his fiancée Anna (Janina Uhse) and René (Justus von Dohnányi), a childhood friend of the family.
+There is actually a reason to celebrate too, as Thomas and Anna are expecting their first baby.
+But when Thomas reveals which first name they want to give the child, a heated discussion breaks out.
+This soon takes on unimagined proportions as long-hidden secrets and repressed emotions are exposed amid passionate arguments.

-Wortmann has updated the story a little bit, so that now also the AFD or Donald Trump are thematized in the sometimes wonderfully biting dialogues.
-And he has intensified the whole problem that would arise if somebody would actually want to call his son Adolf by the fact that the story now takes place in Germany.
-And here, of course, this would be even more explosive than in France.
+Wortmann has updated the story a tiny bit, so that now the AFD or Donald Trump are also addressed in the sometimes wonderfully biting dialogues.
+And he has intensified the whole problem, which would arise if someone would actually want to call his son Adolf, by the fact that the story is now set in Germany.
+And here, of course, it would have a much greater explosive effect than in France.
 Wortmann knows how to use this well to give the well-known story his very own touch.

-The fact that the events are almost completely confined to the living room of Elisabeth and Stephan does not attract further attention.
-Despite the spatial minimalism, the entertainment value grows enormously in the course of history.
-Because the word battles, which the small group here deliver, are so cleverly and entertainingly written that the public may amuse itself on very high level in the best way.
-This is also supported by the fact that there is an extremely good chemistry within the wonderful ensemble.
+That the action is almost entirely confined to Elisabeth and Stephan's living room is not noticeably distracting.
+Despite the spatial minimalism, the entertainment value grows tremendously as the story progresses.
+The verbal battles between the small group are written in such a clever and entertaining way that the audience can enjoy themselves on a very high level.
+This is further aided by the fact that there is extremely good chemistry within the wonderful ensemble.

-"The First Name" works especially in those moments when the characters reveal universal shortcomings, when the masks fall and normal people become recognizable with all their mistakes, corners and edges.
-And it is precisely in these, often very, very funny moments that it becomes clear once again how great the stage model was already - and how well it has been adapted for this German cinema version.
-That's what it's all about: Absolutely worth seeing!
+First Name works particularly well in those moments when the characters reveal quite universal shortcomings, when the masks fall away and completely normal people become recognisable with all their faults, rough edges and corners.
+And it is precisely in these, often very, very funny moments, that it once again becomes clear how great the stage original already was - and how well it has been adapted for this German cinema version.
+For this, there is clearly a: Absolutely worth seeing!

 An article by Frankfurt-Tipp